isabella232/journeys.en/help/using/datasource/adobe-experience-platform-data-source.md

 # Adobe Experience Platform data source {#concept_zrb_nqt_52b}

-The Experience Platform data source defines the connection to the Real-time Customer Profile Service.
+The Adobe Experience Platform data source defines the connection to the Real-time Customer Profile Service.
 This data source is built-in and pre-configured.
 It cannot be deleted.
 This data source is designed to retrieve and use data from the Real-time Customer Profile Service (for example, check if the person who entered a journey is a female).
 It allows you to use Profile data and Experience Events data.
 For more information on the Real-time Customer Profile Service, refer to this [page](https://docs.adobe.com/content/help/en/experience-platform/profile/home.html).

 >[!NOTE]
 >